rdhillon1016/java-playground/README.md

 JAR **sealing** is a security and consistency mechanism that ensures all classes in a specific package within a JAR file are loaded from the same JAR file.
 This prevents situations where classes from the same package are spread across multiple JAR files, which could lead to unpredictable behavior or security risks (prevents malicious or unintended classes from modifying behavior by injecting different implementations into the same package.).

 The **compile classpath** is a list of dependencies that are required for the JDK to be able to compile Java code into `.class` files.
 The runtime classpath is a list of dependencies is required to actually run the compiled Java code.

+A build tool, like **Maven** or Gradle, helps you to build your project, and manage any dependencies (like additional libraries) that you want to use in your Java code.
+Using a build tool will also make it easier to share your application and build it on a different machine.

 # Annotations